Home Learning Information

 In the event of a child/children needing to learn remotely, Home Learning will be provided through a programme called ClassDojo.
 ClassDojo is a school communication and home learning platform that teachers, students, and families can use to share what’s being learned in the school and home through photos, videos, and messages.
 Class Dojo can be accessed via the internet https://home.classdojo.com/#/signup or by downloading the ClassDojo app https://www.classdojo.com/download/.
 Parents/Carers have received an invitation to join ClassDojo via email.
 If you have not received this, please contact your child's class teacher.

 Primarily, Class Dojo will be used for sharing class information, for setting homework, spellings and other learning activities and as a way of virtually communicating between teachers, children and parents.
-In the event of individual, groups or whole zones of children self-isolating, or in the event of a local or national lockdown, ClassDojo pages will be used to facilitate daily home learning.
+In the event of individual, groups or whole classes of children needing to learn remotely, or in the event of a local or national lockdown, ClassDojo pages will be used to facilitate daily home learning.